kul1/jinda-init/README.md

 The text `users:User` on the sub branch has these implications:

-* `users` correspond to `app/controllers/users_controller.rb` which already exist when you do rails generate mindapp:install.
+* `users` correspond to `app/controllers/users_controller.rb` which already exist when you do rails generate jinda:install.
 New branch will create new controller if not exist.
 In Jinda term, this will be called module.
 * `User` will create entry in main menu on the left of the screen.
 You don't see it in the screenshot above because it's controlled by the sub branch `role:m` which means this menu only available for login member.
 If you already signed in as admin, you should see it now.

 The next sub branches has the following: